lionheart/ConcentricProgressRingView/README.md

 ![](example1.png)

 You can customize the width, margin, and maxRadius parameters to customize everything to your liking.
 You can add as many bars as you want.
-Here's another example with 6 progress bars, with a smaller width, larger marging, and larger max radius:
+Here's another example with 6 progress bars, with a smaller bar width, larger margin between bars, and a larger max radius:

 ```swift
 let bars: [(UIColor, UIColor, CGFloat)] = [